charmed-kubernetes/kubernetes-docs/pages/k8s/1.18/components.md

 ## Images

-These are the container images used by this release:
+The [addons][] installed alongside Kubernetes make use of additional container images.
+These are the ones used by this release:

 <!-- GENERATED CONTAINER IMAGES -->
 -   addon-resizer-amd64:1.8.5